 - 1953- Nellie Gail Moulton is a member of the Assistance League of Santa Ana and resided at 282A Sevilla Ave.
 Laguna Hills [Laguna Hills], Calif.
 With her number as 837-4643.

 - 1961 – Nellie helps establish the Laguna Beach School of Art (LCAD) which was established due to her involvement with the Laguna Beach Art Association.
 Nellie was a founder and donated $500.00.

-- 1962– Honorary Festival of Opera Chairman
+- 1962– Nellie was the Honorary Chairwoman for the Festival of Opera in Laguna Beach

 - South Shores Baptist Church, “the three car garage was enclosed and named ‘Moulton Hall’”

 - 1968– Laguna Beach Art Association Moulton Gallery: Nellie Gail Moulton Retrospective Exhibit, Oils.

 - In the Los Angeles Times, “Mrs. Moulton Plans Own Birthday Party,” November, 22, 1968 article, Nellie stated, “I’ve been around the world twice and done almost everything I wanted to do in my 90 years except one thing – go to college.
 You wouldn’t think it would still matter, but it does.
 It’s a bit too late for me to go back, so I established a fund to assure the youngsters in the family – 21 in all – a proper education, something I could never afford.”
 She said, “I’ve always been an amateur who painted for pleasure, though I did take lessons now and then.
 But I never signed my paintings, until this exhibit.
 The people at the gallery insisted.”
 She also said Anna was “my best instructor and a fine painter as well.”

 - 1969– Moulton Theatre opens at Laguna Playhouse

 - 1972– Nellie becomes a donor for the South Coast Community Hospital.